ggrossetie/antora-lunr/README.md

 Now that we have a `search-index.js`, we need to enable the search component in the UI.

-Copy the `supplemental_ui` directory in your Antora playbook repository and configure a `supplemental_files`:
+Copy the `supplemental_ui` directory from the npm package *node_modules/antora-lunr/supplemental_ui* in your Antora playbook repository and configure a `supplemental_files`:

 ```yml
 ui: